Mic92/nixpkgs-review/README.md

 $ nixpkgs-review pr -p openjpeg -p ImageMagick 49262
 ```

-There is also `--package-regex` option that takes a regular expression
+There is also the `--package-regex` option that takes a regular expression
 to match against the attribute name:

 ```console